Mixed Logit Models and Network Formation: Introduction

 \section{Introduction}

 The analysis of network formation is a prominent topic in a diverse set of areas \cite{albert2002statistical,goldenberg2010survey,blume2011identification,graham2015methods,chandrasekhar2016econometrics}.
-Analyzing the mechanisms of network formation is helpful for understanding different features of a network.
-For example, it can yield insights into which factors affect edge formation and network growth.
 For example, an important topic in sociology is how homophily affects the behavior of individuals in a network \cite{socialanalysisbook,pearson2006homophily}.
 There are studies in economics about how network structure affects risk-sharing \cite{fafchamps2007risk}.
+In political science, network formation has also been used to analyze collective decision-making \cite{siegel2009social}.
 Researchers have also examined how the formation of sexual networks affects the transmission of sexually-transmitted diseases \cite{handcock2004likelihood}.
-Network formation has also been used for analyzing collective decision-making in political science \cite{siegel2009social}.
+Analyzing the mechanisms of network formation is helpful for understanding different features of a network.
+In particular, it can yield insights into which factors affect edge formation and network growth.